alcotticus/alcotticus.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my portfolio.
-This website serves as a personal archive of my academically significant work, documenting my evolving interests in physics and engineering.
+This website serves as a personal archive of my important work, documenting my evolving interests in physics and engineering.

 **Navigation**
 * <a href="/portfolio/">Portfolio</a>